Spinner dolphin: Behavior and life history

 Due to the spinner dolphin foraging and feeding at night, in certain regions, such as Hawaii and northern Brazil, dolphins spend the daytime resting in shallow bays near deep water.
 Spinner dolphins rest as a single unit, moving back and forth slowly in a tight formation but just out of contact with one another.
 These resting behaviors are observed for about four to five hours daily.
 During rest periods, spinner dolphins rely on vision rather than echolocation.
 At dusk, they travel offshore to feed.
 They travel along the shore during foraging trips, and the individuals that occupy the same bay may change daily.
 Some individual dolphins do not always go to a bay to rest; however, in Hawaii, dolphins do seem to return to the same site each trip.

 Spinner dolphins live in an open and loose social organization.
 The spinner dolphins of Hawaii live in family groups, but also have associations with others beyond their groups.
 Mothers and calves form strong social bonds.
 Spinner dolphins seem to have a promiscuous mating system, with individuals changing partners for up to some weeks.
 A dozen adult males may gather into coalitions.
 Vocalizations of spinner dolphins include whistles, which may be used to organize the school, burst-pulse signals, and echolocation clicks.
 The spinner dolphin has a 10-month gestation period, and mothers nurse their young for one to two years.
 Females are sexually mature at four to seven years, with three-year calving intervals, while males are sexually mature at seven to 10 years.
-Spinner dolphins live for about 20-25 years old.
+Spinner dolphins live for about 20-25 years.
 Breeding is seasonal, more so in certain regions than others.

 Although most spinner dolphins are found in the deeper waters offshore of the islands, the rest of the Hawaiʻi population has a more coastal distribution.
 During daytime hours, the island-associated stocks of Hawaiian spinner dolphins seek sanctuary in nearshore waters, where they return to certain areas to socialize, rest, and nurture their young.